trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ![](images/metrics_type.png)

-*Search form for Metrics type report*
+*Figure: Search form for Metrics type report*

 Here is the table with description for available fields to create Metric type reports.